AskmethatFR/AspNetCore.Localizer.Json/README.md

 - **ResourcesPath** : _Default value : `$"{_env.WebRootPath}/Resources/"`_.
 Base path of your resources.
 The plugin will
   browse the folder and sub-folders and load all present JSON files.
 - **AdditionalResourcesPaths** : _Default value : null_.
 Optionnal array of additional paths to search for resources.
+- **UseEmbeddedResources** : _default value: true_.
+When set to `false`, JSON files are loaded directly from the file system instead of from embedded resources.
 - **CacheDuration** : _Default value : 30 minutes_.
 We cache all values to memory to avoid loading files for each request, this parameter defines the time after which the cache is refreshed.
 - **FileEncoding** : _default value : UTF8_.
 Specify the file encoding.